Work culture has changed substantially in the last few decades, and workers are starting to feel disillusioned with their 9-5 jobs.

 Which Skills to Choose?
 Take a Step Back

 Now that you know what the most in-demand skills are for Millennials trying to get ahead, which should you work on first?
-Obviously, a lot of it depends on what you want to accomplish in your career.
+A lot of it depends on what you want to accomplish in your career.
 But if the answer isn’t clear, don’t panic—it’s perfectly normal.

 If all the options available for upskilling seem overwhelming, then you might want to consider taking a step back before you jump right in.
 Burnout is real, especially among the Millennial generation, and it’s important to realize that you don’t have to decide which direction you want to take right away.
 Sometimes, a little distance can be helpful.